-Basically what we’re saying is: we pinkie promise that with a month to work with, we’d take Vienna by storm.
+Basically, what we’re saying is this.
+If we win, we pinkie promise that with a month to work with, we’d take Vienna by storm.
 We’re pretty sure you don’t doubt it, either.

 We want to wander the MQ.

-It’s ok if you don’t know what that is–we’re just practicing speaking like a local.
+It’s ok if you don’t know what that is — we’re just practicing speaking like a local.
 Apparently, the MQ = the Museums Quarter and it’s been all the rage since 2001.
 We’ll give ourselves a tour of the five modern art museums, as well as the on-site cafe (le duh).
 We won’t stop here with our cultural tour of Vienna, either.
-We’ll pay homage to Mozart with a visit to Mozarthaus Vienna–but we won’t try and dust off our old piano skills.
+We’ll pay homage to Mozart with a visit to Mozarthaus Vienna.
+But don’t worry, we won’t try and dust off our old piano skills.
 That would just be cruel.

-Perhaps we’ll even take a stroll past Hundertwasserhaus…or maybe we’ll score a Go with Oh abode in one of their 52 apartments (is that even possible?!)?
+Perhaps we’ll even take a stroll past the Hundertwasserhaus House… or maybe we’ll score a Go with Oh abode in one of their 52 apartments (is that even possible?!)?

 Photo Credit: SolitaryWanderer.com

-One thing is for sure: you can bet that at LEAST one of our daytrips will take us to the hills of Austria to picnic with wine and spin ourselves silly while singing, a la Julie Andrews.
+One thing is for sure: you can bet that at LEAST one of our daytrips will take us to the hills of Austria.
+There, we’ll picnic with wine and spin ourselves silly while singing, a la Julie Andrews.